FAQ’s (Frequently Asked Questions):

-Leashes are required by all the resorts if you are using non-release bindings.
+Leashes are required by all the resorts if you are using non-release bindings including our custom snowboard bindings.
 The reason is that if your snowblades get away from you, they won’t go flying down the mountain.
 The snowblades with non-release bindings that we carry all include leashes.
 Other snow blades mounted with standard step-in release ski bindings do not need leashes as they come with brakes to stop them from getting away from you on the mountain.

 About Boots and Bindings:

 Hardshell snowboard boots?